-Where your personal data has been provided for the purpose of the holiday arrangements or other services you have contracted, we are entitled to retain this data for a period of at least 6 years after those arrangements have been completed.
+Where your personal data has been provided for the purpose of the holiday arrangements or other services you have contracted, we are entitled to retain this data for a period of at least six years after those arrangements have been completed.
 In certain limited circumstances, we may be able to retain it for a longer period.

-If you have consented to receiving marketing communications from us, we may continue to use your personal data for this purpose until you withdraw your consent or otherwise for as long as we reasonably consider your consent remains valid and effective.
+If you have consented to receive marketing communications from us, we may continue to use your personal data for this purpose until you withdraw your consent or otherwise for as long as we reasonably consider your consent remains valid and effective.

 Can you ask us to delete your personal data?

-Yes, you can ask us to erase your personal data in certain circumstances, for example where you have withdrawn your consent to further marketing material where the data in question has only been processed for this purpose.
+Yes, you can ask us to erase your personal data in certain circumstances, for example, where you have withdrawn your consent to further marketing material and where the data in question has only been processed for this purpose.
 However, this is not always the case.
 Please see the previous paragraph for further information on the period of time we may retain personal data.

 What should I do if I have a complaint about processing my personal data?